-Change is a fundamental factor in determining whether a plant or animal species survives, moves out of an environment or goes extinct.
+Change is a fundamental factor in determining whether a plant or animal species survives, moves out of an area or goes extinct.
 Changes come in the form of both abiotic and biotic factors.
 Abiotic factors include all non-living items within an ecosystem, such as temperature and rainfall.
 Biotic factors are all the living organisms within an ecosystem.
 Unfavorable abiotic or biotic factors may have dire consequences for a species.

 Abiotic Factor: Climate Change

 One of the major concerns in the environment is the change in climate seen as a result of increased greenhouse gases, such as carbon dioxide, in the atmosphere.
 These changes in climate represent an abiotic factor that has a significant impact on various species.
-For example, the shrinking ice caps, caused by increased temperatures in polar regions, have limited the hunting range of the polar bear, which hunts on sea ice for seals.
+For example, the shrinking ice caps - caused by increased temperatures in polar regions - have limited the hunting range of the polar bear, which hunts on sea ice for seals.
 If the ice caps continue to melt, the polar bear must either adapt, or it will become extinct.

 Abiotic Factor: Acid Rain